 Angela Rosengart is an art dealer in Lucerne, and she displays her private collection in this art gallery.
 With work from renowned painters like Picasso, Monet and Matisse, a visit to the Rosengart Collection is bound to be an interesting and culturally fulfilling afternoon.

-If you’re dying to explore more of Lucerne’s culture and art, head to the Lucerne Culture And Convention Center.
-The large hall is home to the city’s concert hall, convention center, art museum and a couple restaurants.
+If you’re dying to explore more of Lucerne’s culture and art, I recommend you head to the Lucerne Culture And Convention Center.
+The large hall is home to the city’s concert hall, convention center, art museum, and a couple of restaurants.
 Plus, there’s usually some sort of concert going on here, and if you get the opportunity definitely stay for one.